 Models Addressing Perinatal Health

-Rural programs addressing perinatal health focus on issues affecting woman during pregnancy, delivery, and
+Rural programs addressing perinatal health focus on issues affecting women during pregnancy, delivery, and

 immediately after birth.
 For pregnancy health, the Community Preventive Services Task Force (CPSTF) recommends exercise programs and lifestyle

-interventions to reduce the risk gestational hypertension gestational diabetes, respectively.
+interventions to reduce the risk of gestational hypertension and gestational diabetes, respectively.

 Current recommendations are that pregnant women take childbirth education

 classes.
 These classes are typically taken during the second or third trimester of pregnancy.
 However,